 But you still can grow them in the short growing season with some tricks.

-Some indeterminate varieties are San Marzano, Brandywine, Sungold and many others (it usually says on the seed package label).
+Some indeterminate varieties are San Marzano, Brandywine, Sungold (Sungold tomato is one of the early tomato variety) and many others that usually says on the seed package label.

 If you grow indeterminate tomatoes and you have a short growing season, you can remove the suckers when it still small so the plant can have more energy on the main stem to provide desirable yield tomato harvest.